ehb2004/bookworm-bath-and-beyond/README.md

 As an avid reader, I wanted to track my books in order to organize my reading and help me find my next read!!

 ## Narrative
-This running app is a revamped version of my original running log that I created for my first project in CIS-366.
-It's really come full circle.
+This app is just a fun project used to be able to keep a log of all of my books as well as whether or not I have read them.